-If your pet attempts to get out of a costume, be sure it is not too tight or difficult for them to get out of (as courtiner-intuitive as this seems).
-Tight straps or strings can result in your pet getting tangled and struggling or strangling themselves accidentally.
+If your pet attempts to get out of a costume, be sure it is not too tight or difficult for them to get out of (as counter-intuitive as this seems).
+Tight straps or strings can result in your pet getting tangled and struggling or blocking their airway accidentally.

 If you have a bowl of candy for trick-or-treaters or kids coming home with candy, there will likely be a lot of chocolate in the house.
 Aside from the obvious risk of chocolate, keep candy away from pets.
 Sugar substitutes sometimes found in candy, like Xylitol, are toxic to dogs and can cause seizures and death.
 Swallowing candy wrappers can cause the wrappers to become stuck to the intestines and may need costly surgery to remove.

-There are plenty of safe, holistic ways to keep safe this halloween.
+There are plenty of safe, holistic ways to keep safe this Halloween.
 Using essential oils is a great start.
-Lavender oil is not only calming to people, but is calming to pets too.
+Lavender oil is not only calming to people but is calming to pets too.
 Use it in an oil diffuser or dilute with a carrier oil, like coconut oil, to put on the skin for a calming effect.
-Peppermint oil can also product a calm effect in pets and people alike.
+Peppermint oil can also produce a calm effect in pets and people alike.

 There are a few oils that should be avoided in all animals.
 A few of the most popular oils to avoid using on pets include:

 CBD oil has many amazing uses.
-It can ease aches and pains associated with arthritis, shrink tumors, and stop seizures.
-But one of the most common ailments CBD can impact is anxiety and stress.
-CBD oil for dogs can help stop noise anxiety (like fear of thunderstorms or doorbells), anxiety about new people, and stress that comes with the holidays.
+Research shows it has the potential to ease aches and pains associated with arthritis, shrink tumors, and stop seizures.
+But one of the most common conditions CBD can help with anxiety and stress.
+CBD oil for dogs is great for reducing noise anxiety (like fear of thunderstorms or fireworks), anxiety about new people, and stress that comes with the holidays.

-My dog Odie has always been anxious.
+My dog, Odie, has always been anxious.
 When people come to the door, he is the first to sound the alarms and bark until he can’t breathe.
-I started using CALM CBD Oil for Dogs from CBD Dog Health when I knew he would start to become stressed, and the difference is huge.
-CBD Dog Health’s CALM oil also has lavender oil and coconut oil in the ingredients, which furthers the positive calming effects of the CBD oil.
+I started using CBD Dog Health’s CALM: CBD Oil for Dogs when I knew he would start to become stressed, and the difference is huge.
+CBD Dog Health’s CALM tincture also has lavender oil and coconut oil in the ingredients, which furthers the positive calming effects of the CBD oil.